Share:

 - NADH and FADH2 are re-oxidised, producing H⁺ + e⁻ which are used to establish the proton motive force used to power ATP synthase.

-- This step leads to large amounts of ATP are produced.
+- This step leads to the production of large amounts of ATP.

 - This stage requires oxygen to be the terminal electron acceptor (reduced to H2O).